Honiara, Solomon Islands: What to pack, what to wear, and when to go [2023]

 April

-If you vacation in Honiara during April, you may find that it is extremely hot.
+If you vacation in Honiara during April, you are likely to see that it can be sweltering.
 Temperatures tend to hover around the high 80s F (low 30s C) during the day, while at night they can dip into the low 70s F (low 20s C).
 Humidity is generally between 70 and 80% during the day.

 What to wear/what to pack: